-This is the draft report from the GNSO Bylaws Implementation Drafting Team (DT), responding to Council resolution (link) passed 30-Jun-2016.
-All background and work is described at the DT wiki page (link).
+This is the draft report from the GNSO Bylaws Implementation Drafting Team (DT), responding to a GNSO Council resolution.
+All background and work is described at the DT wiki page.

 Council's resolution tasked the Drafting Team to:

 - work with ICANN staff to fully identify all the new or additional rights and responsibilities that the GNSO has under the revised Bylaws, including but not limited to participation of the GNSO within the Empowered Community, and - 2. develop new or modified structures and procedures (as necessary) to fully implement these new or additional rights and responsibilities.